harry-peek/ringcentral-api-docs/docs/global SMS/requests-and-authentication.md

 ### Authentication

 Authentication is done using HTTP Basic Authentication with your API username and password.
-[Sign up](https://dashboard.messente.com/register) to Messente and [receive your API credentials](https://dashboard.messente.com/api-settings) (no credit card required).
+[Contact developer relations](https://developers.ringcentral.com/sms-api#requestinfo) to get started

 ### Making a Request